connor-duffin/ula-statfem/README.md

 # Langevin samplers for statFEM

-Scripts and notebooks for simulations on unadjusted Langevin (ULA) and preconditioned unadjusted Langevin samplers (pULA), for the statistical finite element method.
+Scripts and notebooks for simulations on unadjusted Langevin (ULA) and preconditioned unadjusted Langevin samplers (pULA), for the statistical finite element method (statFEM).
 This uses `Fenics` for FEM.
-Based on the work of [Akyildiz, Duffin, Sabanis, and Girolami (2021)](https://doi.org/10.1137/21M1463094).
+Based on the work of [Akyildiz, Duffin, Sabanis, and Girolami (2022)](https://doi.org/10.1137/21M1463094).
 You can cite this via:

 ```{bibtex}
 @article{akyildiz2022statistical,